 Rediscovering the Ancient Amber Road

-A huge Photographic Exhibition with over 120 pictures has been devised, which has been presented in Austria, Italy, Hungary and lately in Bellinzona / Ticino, at Sasso Corbaro Castle.
+A large photographic exhibition of over 120 images has been assembled and shown in Austria, Italy, Hungary and lately in Bellinzona / Ticino, at Sasso Corbaro Castle.

-His walk along the amber way lead him through Italy, Slovenia, Hungary, Austria, Czech Republic, Slovacchia, Poland, Kaliningrad, Lithuania, Latvia, Estonia and Russia.
+His walk along the Amber Road led him through Italy, Slovenia, Hungary, Austria, the Czech Republic, Slovakia, Poland, Kaliningrad, Lithuania, Latvia, Estonia and Russia.

 As often with such ventures, the idea for this journey was born from a dream: to set off on a long hike, completely on my own, in my own right, and accountable only to myself.
 People often ask me: “Why did you do this?”
 Or: “What was the real reason for your journey?”
 To be honest, I don’t know.
 Except for the fact that there was this dream, which became more and more clear and pressing, and which took on more concrete form, the more I thought about the different countries, the Amber Road and its history.
 One and a half years before I actually set off on my journey, I started taking these dreams more seriously and giving them a more clearly defined outline.